Prime time is early August through spring

 Come for the spaceships and stay for the waves

 Located just south of Cape Canaveral and NASA’s John F. Kennedy Space Center is Cocoa Beach, sitting right in the middle of Florida’s Atlantic coast.
 The town is home to pro-surfers (Kelly Slater, anyone?) and the East Coast Surfing Hall of Fame.
 Its iconic Cocoa Beach Pier, originally Canaveral Pier, juts out 800’ into the Atlantic, offering food, drink, and a great view of the professional and new surfers duking it out on the waves day after day.
 It’s also home to the largest, but not the original, surf shop in the United States, Ron Jon.
-So whether its rockets or surf boards that grab your attention, at least you can get a bit of both on Cocoa Beach.
+So whether its rockets or surf boards that grab your attention, at least you can get a bit of both (as well as some awesome surf lessons) on Cocoa Beach.